Deception in Supervisory Control: Introduction

 Similar to our approach,~\cite{bakshi2018plausible} used KL divergence as a proxy for the plausibility of messages in broadcast channels.
 While we use the KL divergence for the same purpose, the context of this paper differs from~\cite{bakshi2018plausible}.
-In the context of transition systems,~\cite{boularias2011relative, levine2014learning} used the metric proposed in this paper, the KL divergence between distribution of paths under the agent's policy and the reference policy, for inverse reinforcement learning.
+In the context of transition systems,~\cite{boularias2011relative, levine2014learning} used the metric proposed in this paper, the KL divergence between the distributions of paths under the agent's policy and the reference policy, for inverse reinforcement learning.
 In addition to the contextual difference, the proposed method of this paper differs from~\cite{boularias2011relative, levine2014learning}.
-We work in a setting with known transition dynamics and provide a convex optimization problem to synthesize of the optimal policy while~\cite{boularias2011relative, levine2014learning} work with unknown dynamics and use sampling-based gradient descent to synthesize the optimal policy.
-The entropy maximization for MDPs is discussed in~\cite{savas2018entropy}, which can be considered as a special case of the synthesis of the optimal deceptive policy where the reference policy follows every possible path with equal probability.
-For the synthesis of optimal deceptive policies, we use a method similar to~\cite{savas2018entropy} in that we represent a path as a collection of transitions between the states.
-We explore the synthesis of optimal reference policies, which, to the best of our knowledge, has not been discussed before.
-We propose to use ADMM to synthesize the optimal reference policies.
-Similarly,~\cite{fu2015optimal} also used ADMM for the synthesis optimal policies for MDPs.
-While we use the same method, the objective functions of these papers differ since~\cite{fu2015optimal} is concerned with the average reward case whereas we use ADMM to optimize the KL divergence between the distributions of paths.
+We work in a setting with known transition dynamics and provide a convex optimization problem to synthesize the optimal policy while~\cite{boularias2011relative, levine2014learning} work with unknown dynamics and use sampling-based gradient descent to synthesize the optimal policy.
+Entropy maximization for MDPs~\cite{savas2018entropy} is a special case of the deception problem where the reference policy follows every possible path with equal probability.
+One can synthesize optimal deceptive policies by maximizing the entropy of the agent's path distribution minus the cross-entropy of the supervisor's path distribution relative to the agent's.
+For the synthesis of optimal deceptive policies, we use a method similar to~\cite{savas2018entropy} as we represent the objective function over transition probabilities.
+However, our proofs for the existence and synthesis of the optimal deceptive policies significantly differ from the results of \cite{savas2018entropy}.
+In particular, \cite{savas2018entropy} restricts attention to stationary policies without optimality guarantees whereas we prove the optimality of stationary policies for the deception problem.
+A related concept to deception is probabilistic system opacity, which was introduced in \cite{keroglou2018probabilistic}.
+Two hidden Markov models (HMMs) are pairwise probabilistically opaque if the likelihood ratio between the HMMs is a non-zero finite number for every infinite observation sequence.
+This paper is related to \cite{keroglou2018probabilistic} in that two HMMs are not pairwise probabilistically opaque if the KL divergence between the distribution of observation sequences is infinite.
+While \cite{keroglou2018probabilistic} provides a method to check whether two HMMs with irreducible Markov chains are pairwise probabilistically opaque, we propose an optimization problem for MDPs that quantifies the deceptiveness of the induced system by the agent.
+Deception is also interpreted as the exploitation of an adversary's inaccurate beliefs on the agent's behavior~\cite{ornik2018deception,karabag2019least}.
+The work \cite{ornik2018deception} focuses on generating unexpected behavior conflicting with the beliefs of the adversary, and \cite{karabag2019least} focuses on generating noninferable behavior leading to inaccurate belief distributions.
+On the other hand, the deceptive policy that we present generates behavior that is closest to the beliefs of the other party in order to hide the agent's malicious intentions.